-Assistantships are not available during the off-season, November through April.
-However, Tier 1, 2, and 3 residencies are offered at reduced off-season rates.
+Assistantships are not available during the off season, November through April.
+However, Tier 1, 2, and 3 retreats are offered at reduced off-season rates.

 Taleamor Park offers assistants the opportunity to participate in residency development and maintenance by contributing work in exchange for residency fees.
 An assistant contributes fifteen hours of work each week.
 Taleamor Park especially seeks applicants who have experience in building maintenance and construction, gardening and groundskeeping, plant identification, park planning and construction.

 Assistants pay the $100 non-refundable deposit and cover the cost and preparation of their own meals.

 During the months of May through October, one three-week assistantship will be awarded for each month.
 The preferential due date for assistantship applications is February 14.
 Assistantship positions fill quickly.
 However, those seeking an assistantship may apply at any time for the assistantship wait list and/or for the Tier 3 subsidized rate.